Skip to content

 Wait+Screen "test result:"

 Hide and Show are visibility controls, not execution controls.
-Hidden commands still run in the PTY, still update terminal state, and can still be waited on.
-They simply do not append frames to animated outputs.
+Hidden commands still run in the PTY, update terminal state, and can be waited on.

 Hide